 4. Relationships: Developing a secure attachment style

-My relationship with Z is not perfect and yet by far, the most balanced one and longest lasting one I’ve had in my life.
+My most recent relationship is not perfect and yet by far, the most balanced one and longest lasting one I’ve had in my life.

 What is my next challenge?